HIIT For Seniors - Beginner Workouts & Tips

 One of the best parts of HIIT workouts is their versatility.
 Being able to mix up your workouts keeps training fun and engaging, and of course, keeps you fit and healthy!
 We offer a range of fantastic HIIT workouts tailored for all ages which you can try out at home or any PureGym.

 Take a look at our most recent HIIT workout ideas for more inspiration.
-You can also find more exercise advice and workouts for seniors here.
+You can also find more exercise advice and workouts for seniors here, including this guide to resistance training for seniors.